 Imprint of the LinkedIn article by Suresh Anubolu!

-We all are experiencing global public health crisis, which can significantly impact the future of countries, businesses, lives and livelihoods.
-There are innumerable articles from analysts about its impact on economies, however these articles lack clear guidance on its recovery path, time and form.
-As an HR practitioner, it is essential to have a comprehensive view of this, as this would help in proactive design and delivery of the interventions to sustain and navigate the organization toward growth.
+We all are experiencing a global public health crisis, which can significantly impact the future of countries, businesses, lives, and livelihoods.
+There are innumerable articles from analysts about its impact on economies, however, these articles lack clear guidance on its recovery path, time, and form.
+As an HR practitioner, it is essential to have a comprehensive view of this, as this would help in the proactive design and delivery of the interventions to sustain and navigate the organization toward growth.
 Holistic employee wellness programs have become ever more important.

-Among U, L or V shaped recovery paths; considering data from past epidemics, market response times and the current progress made in treatment of COVID-19 with repurposing drugs/Vvaccines; in all probability, it may take a V shaped recovery path in 6-9 months’ horizon.
-While we start designing HR interventions, we may encounter the following market realities, post “lockdown” period.
+Among U, L, or V-shaped recovery paths; considering data from past epidemics, market response times, and the current progress made in the treatment of COVID-19 with repurposing drugs/vaccines; in all probability, it may take a V-shaped recovery path in 6-9 months’ horizon.
+While we start designing HR interventions, we may encounter the following market realities, post the "lockdown” period.

 Backward march of economic growth indicators